telstra/TIC2019/README.md

 Everything you need to get started on the 2019 Telstra Innovation Challenge

-## What's in the University Kit?
+## What's in the Innovation Challenge Kit?

 In your university welcome pack, you should have;
 - 1x Arduino MKR NB 1500
+- 1x Arduino MKR ENV Shield
 - 1x Adafruit Ultimate GPS board
-- 1x GPS antenna
-- 1x Temperature and Humidity Sensor
-- 1x Gyroscope and Accelerometer board
 - 1x Telstra Sim Card
 - 1x Micro-USB Cable
 - Several Header Connectors (Male-Female)
+- (Optional) 1x $100 Microsoft Azure Pass

 ## Setting up your Arduino